SouthernMethodistUniversity/styleguide/README.md

- # Style Guide for Collaborative Workshops **DRAFT**
+ # Style Guide for Workshops **DRAFT**

 **This is the DRAFT style guide for collaborative workshops between OIT & the Libraries at SMU**

-* This repository contains information on the collaborative and review practices for [Research Services and Workshops](https://github.com/orgs/SouthernMethodistUniversity/teams/research-services-and-workshops)
+* This repository contains information on the collaborative and review practices for workshops offered by [the Research and Data Science Services Group in the Office of Information Technology](https://www.smu.edu/OIT/research) & [the Scholarship & Research team in SMU Libraries](https://www.smu.edu/libraries/scholarship)
 * What you will find in this Repository

 -----